MatteoFasulo/CDC-FINF/README.md

-# Corsari di Corsa Project
+# Project of fundamentals of Computer Science

 Summary